2022 Ford Fireworks: City Of Detroit Provides Information On Closures, Restrictions, & Parking

 - Beginning at 6 p.m., freeways will begin to close.

-For additional information regarding the 2022 Ford Fireworks, visit here.MORE NEWS: House Passes 1st Major Federal Gun Safety Legislation In Decades, Bill Will Go To Biden For Signature
+For additional information regarding the 2022 Ford Fireworks, visit here.MORE NEWS: Detroit Woman Charged With First-Degree Murder In Fatal Shooting Of Boyfriend

 © 2022 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.